melizalab/comp-neurosci/README.md

 When you run Jupyter, you will have the option of selecting the `comp-neurosci` kernel, which should have all of your software dependencies.

 By default, the notebooks will load pregenerated data from files in the `data` subdirectory of this repository.
-If you are running a course and
+If you are running a course and need to modify where the data is loaded from, create a `local_settings.py` file in `comp_neurosci_uva`.
+This can be used to override variables in the modules in this package.